MarcelloMorettoni/pyfacerecon/README.md

 ![Example Image](facerecon.gif)

-You can ctype 'q' for quit.
+You can type 'q' for quit.